joaoamr/pyHttpActionHandler/README.md

 A HttpHandler class to process hypertext in Python language.

 The handler enables to embed Python codes in html pages, just like PHP, ASP, C#, etc.
-To use this feature the file must be in a *.pyhtml file.
+To use this feature the file must be a .pyhtml file.
 The pyhtml file structure is partitioned in two sections:

 1. Server action: